robotframework/robotframework/doc/userguide/src/ExecutingTestCases/ConfiguringExecution.rst

 --------------------

 Robot Framework offers several command line options for selecting which test cases to execute.
-The same options also work when post-processing outputs with Rebot_.
+The same options work also when `executing tasks`_ and when post-processing outputs with Rebot_.

 By test suite and test case names
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~